Kayak Bilge Systems

 An electronic system consists of a switch, a pump (and associated mountings and connections) and a battery in a waterproof container.
 We have tried toggle switches and air switches but have found the sealed magnetic switch to be the most durable.
 Some maintenance is still required - charging you batteries and occasionally replacing them when they fail!

-- Magnetx switch - magnetic read switches sealed in a box, mounted inside the cockpit or day hatch.
-A magnet mounted on the deck above the switch , within reach of the paddler, is used to complete the circuit.
+- Magnetx Switch - magnetic read switches sealed in a box, preferably mounted inside the day hatch.
+A magnet mounted on the deck above the switch, within reach of the paddler, is used to complete the circuit.
+While the magnet is positioned above the switch box the pump will be on.

-Our YouTube below shows how to install this system, or we can arrange installation for local customers.
+Our YouTube below shows how to install this system, or we can arrange installation for local customers in the Melbourne area.

 Note: Stay tuned for a Youtube featuring our new Lithium battery based system!